Poorvaa24/find-git-repos/README.md

 ## Steps to run the project.
 1. Download the project folder SpringBootVueProject.
-2. To run the server, go into the server folder and use the below command.
+2. To run the backend server, go into the server folder and use the below command.
 The server will start on port 8080.

     ### mvn spring-boot:run